 If flying at 100kts with a 20kt headwind, the aircraft shadow will theoretically be moving over the ground at 80kts.

-The stronger wind, the more it effects how far the aircraft gets.
+The stronger wind, the more it affects how far the aircraft gets.
 Pilots can plan to use the wind by looking at the reported wind directions and speeds at different altitudes for the route.

 The earth’s surface creates friction as the wind blows over it, this slows down the wind and changes its direction.
 Winds can be a lot stronger at higher altitudes.
 By picking a strong tailwind at 5000 feet, this can really help get far, but if the wind is reported to be a headwind the whole way, then a lower altitude may give a weaker wind to fly into.